 a) Use a 4G router

 A 4G router uses mobile phone signal to provide an internet connection.
 You'll need to purchase a sim card and a 4G router but the set-up is relatively simple.
-A 4G router can provide a significant improvement and is a relatively cheap option.
-It will depend on how good the phone signal is in your area though.
+A 4G router can provide a significant improvement and is a relatively cheap option, although your experience will depend on the phone signal in your area.

 You can pick up Three mobile's unlimited Pay as you Go offer is a good option if you want to try this out before you sign up for a contract.
 Pick up a Free Sim Card today.